Ithaca College Enters New Era: Shirley M. Collado Inaugurated as College’s Ninth President

-She noted that many students, such as participants in the Deferred Action for Childhood Arrivals immigration program, first-generation college students, LGBTQ+ students and women in traditionally male-dominated fields, must fight harder for a seat at the table.
+She noted that many students, such as participants in the Deferred Action for Childhood Arrivals immigration program and first-generation college students, must fight harder for a seat at the table.
 Ithaca College, then, must provide a “brave space” for all students to practice intellectual inquiry.
 She called upon the college to build an educational model that tears down barriers to access, as well as barriers to dialogue and shared learning.

 A. Van Jordan.
 (Photo by Sheryl Sinkow)